ThomasDickson/taskly/README.md

 I decided to use Chakra UI due to its simplicity and aesthetically pleasing components.
 While initially satisfied with its capabilities, as the project progressed, I encountered limitations in the range of components provided by Chakra UI.
 Despite its strengths, components such as a date picker/Calendar were not readily available within the Chakra UI library and within the timeframe it was not feasible to style my own.

 I learnt the importance of carefully evaluating the trade-offs when selecting a UI library or framework.
 While Chakra UI excels in simplicity and rapid prototyping, its components may not always cover all the requirements.

+To further improve the application, I would like to implement the ability to check tasks as being complete, 'tags' to group tasks together, and provide further test cases for the React application.